Sat March 17, 2012

 LYDEN: So, let's start with the math.
 I know it's a specialty of yours.
 What are the two parties looking at in the fall?

-LYDEN: With more Senate at stake - and the Democrats, obviously, have more targets - where do you think their greatest vulnerabilities are?
+LYDEN: With more Senate seats at stake, the Democrats, obviously, have more targets.
+Where do you think their greatest vulnerabilities are?

 RUDIN: Well, it's all over the country.
 A lot has to do, of course, with the state of the economy, with President Obama's numbers.
 They keep fluctuating as well.
 But there are some states that we can say right away that the Democrats are in trouble, and a lot of them have to do with retirements.
 In North Dakota, where Kent Conrad is retiring, that could be a Republican pickup.
 In Nebraska, where Ben Nelson is retiring, Republicans look very, very strong there.
 Also in other states, in Hawaii, where Daniel Akaka is retiring; in Virginia, Jim Webb is retiring.
 That could be good news for the Republicans.
 In Missouri, Clare McCaskill has been running weak in the polls, as has Jon Tester in Montana.
 There are a lot of potentially weak Democratic incumbents out there for November.